Comprehensive Taxonomies of Nature- and Bio-inspired Optimization: Inspiration versus Algorithmic Behavior, Critical Analysis and Recommendations (from 2020 to 2024): Introduction

-Finally, we do a critical analysis and provide several recommendations towards improving research practices in this field.
-The growing number of nature-inspired proposals could be seen as a symptom of the active status of this field; however, its sharp evolution suggests that research efforts should be also invested towards new behavioral differences and verifiable performance evidences in practical problems.
+These previous research tasks provide several insights to conduct a comprehensive two-fold analysis of the field: \begin{itemize}[leftmargin=*] \item The first analysis focuses on taxonomies.
+Specifically, we provide several recommendations to improve research practices in this area.
+The growing number of nature-inspired proposals could be seen as a symptom of the active status of this field; however, its sharp evolution suggests that research efforts should be also invested towards new behavioral differences and verifiable performance evidence in practical problems. \item The second analysis delves into a critical perspective on bio-inspired optimization.
+It discusses the strengths, weaknesses, and challenges that have been identified in the field in recent years, while it also highlights the potential held for future developments in bio-inspired optimization. \end{itemize}

+Both taxonomies and the analysis provide a full overview of the situation of the bio-inspired optimization field.
+However, Figure \ref{fig:papers} reflects the interest of research in this field, as the number of papers is in continuous growth of interest.
+We believe that it is essential to highlight and reflect on what is expected from this field in the coming years, in terms of where it is currently being used and how researchers are proposing methodologies to properly design and apply bio-inspired algorithms not in real-world applications, but also in other emerging areas of Artificial Intelligence (AI).
+As a consequence, an analysis of the field in terms of \textit{Bio-inspired Optimization}, \textit{Evolutionary Computation}, \textit{Guidelines}, \textit{Comparison Methodology} and \textit{Benchmarking} are found in this report.

+As we have mentioned in the abstract, in this final version of the report we have decided to take a brief tour of literature from three broad perspectives with a more extensive approach to the document:

+In Section \ref{sec:criticalanalysis}, we pay attention from a triple critical position as it was pointed out in \cite{Molina2022nature}, highlighting the \textit{good} (a present and future plenty of exciting applications), the \textit{bad} (novel metaphors not leading to innovative solvers, going deeper into the group of works that criticize the lack of novelty of the new proposals \cite{PIOTROWSKI2014191,review8,weyland2015critical,fister2016new,saka2016metaheuristics,Camacho2020,Tzanetos2021,Aranha2022,Piotrowski2018,Camacho2018,Camacho2019intelligent,Camacho2022,Kudela2022,Campelo2023,Tzanetos2023,Camacho2023b,kudela2023evolutionary}), and the \textit{ugly} (poor methodological practices) as it was pointed out in \cite{Molina2022nature}, with an expansion of these analyses.
+As we have mentioned, we must emphasize that in these new algorithms, there exists a lack of justification together with the lack of comparison with the state of the art and of real interest in achieving reasonable levels of quality from the point of view of the optimization of well-known problems in recent competitions.
+Good methodological practices must be followed in forthcoming studies when designing, describing, and comparing new algorithms.

+The analysis of the issues undergone by the field enables us to provide potential solutions and an analysis toward best practices.
+Hence, in Section \ref{sec:directions}, we introduce three previous works, outlined as follows: \begin{itemize}[leftmargin=*] \item Bio-inspired computation: Where we stand and what’s next \cite{DELSER2019220}. \item A prescription of methodological guidelines for comparing bio-inspired optimization algorithms \cite{LATORRE2021}. \item A tutorial on the design, experimentation, and application of metaheuristic algorithms to real-world optimization problems \cite{OSABA2021}. \end{itemize}